duangle/scopes/doc/intro.rst

 Installation
 ------------

-You can either download a binary distribution of Bangra from the `website <https://bitbucket.org/duangle/bangra>`_ or build Bangra from source.
+You can either download a binary distribution of Scopes from the `website <https://bitbucket.org/duangle/scopes>`_ or build Scopes from source.

-How to build Bangra on Linux:
+How to build Scopes on Linux:

 * You need build-essentials, clang 3.9, libclang 3.9 and LLVM 3.9 installed,
   as well as xxd.